Rice pudding (kheer)

 3. In a separate bowl, cream olive oil, eggs, sugar, almond extract and lemon zest.
 Add to the flour mixture from earlier.
 Mix thoroughly.

 4. Chop the nuts lightly by hand.
-I would not use a machine.
 Add the cranberries and the nuts, mix.
 You can add a small amount of water if the dough doesn’t stay together.

-5. Let the dough rest for an hour in a cool place.
+5. Let the dough rest for an hour.

 6. Divide the dough into two equal sized portions.
 Lightly flour the surface of a cutting board.
-Using your hand, shape each piece into a 12 x 2 inch log shape.
+Using your hand, shape each piece into a 6 x 2 x 1 inch log shape.
 You want to roll each piece like you roll a rolling pin.
 Place the logs on the baking sheet.

 7. Bake for 30 minutes on the rack placed in the middle of the oven.
 You don’t need to worry about the color of the top as the logs will be baked again.